devopstrainings/linux-basics-katakoda/linux-adminstration/step5.md

-A server is used to serve an
+A server is used to serve a service